KSundstrom/KSundstrom.github.io/index.md

 I enjoy singing and am a member of the [Academic Male Voice Choir of Helsinki](https://www.akademen.com/) and [Spira Ensemble](https://spiraensemble.fi/).

-I have also been active in student nation Åbo Nation.
+I have also been quite active in student nation Åbo Nation.